Ericsson/ecchronos/docs/autogenerated/ECCTOOL.md

 ### --max-wait-time &lt;int&gt;
 Maximum time in minutes ecChronos waits for a repair to complete before terminating and rescheduling it.
 Must be > 0.
 New repairs pick up the value immediately; in-flight repairs keep their original timeout.

+### --hung-repair-recovery &lt;on|off&gt;
+Enable or disable automatic recovery of hung incremental repair sessions.
+When enabled, ecChronos periodically scans each managed node's own repair sessions and cancels (coordinator-only) any session that has been stalled longer than `--hung-repair-threshold`.
+Disabled by default.

+### --hung-repair-threshold &lt;duration&gt;
+Stall threshold before a hung repair session is cancelled.
+A `REPAIRING` session with no activity for at least this duration is considered hung.
+Accepts the same duration format as `--session-window`.
+Must be > 0.

+### --hung-repair-bypass-coordinator &lt;on|off&gt;
+Bypass the coordinator check.
+By default a hung session is only cancelled on its own coordinator (session-scoped).
+When set to `on`, the coordinator check is skipped and the `failSession` command is sent to every managed node.
+Expected faults from nodes that do not own the session are caught and logged at debug level.
+Off by default.

+### --hung-repair-force &lt;on|off&gt;
+Value of the `force` flag passed to the Cassandra `failSession` operation.
+The same value is used for every request, regardless of whether it targets the session coordinator.
+When `off` (default), a session is only cancelled on its coordinator; when `on`, it is force-failed on the targeted node.

 ### -u &lt;url&gt;, --url &lt;url&gt;
 ecchronos host URL (format: [http:/](http:/)/&lt;host&gt;:&lt;port&gt;)